freedomofpress/securedrop-protocol/docs/draft-pki.md

 # PKI for SecureDrop: problem statement

+> [!NOTE]
+> This document is a draft for future work.
+It does not describe the current
+> implementation.

 ## PKI: the status quo

 The readme sketches the following PKI scheme for use with the SecureDrop Protocol: